Last Modified 8/21/2020

 In today’s environment, property managers should be up-to-speed on the best practices for entering a home while shelter-in-place orders are slowly being lifted Wearing PPE, especially masks, practicing social distancing when residents are nearby and following all of the guidelines laid forth by the Centers for Disease Control is a critical step to providing not only the best customer service, but the most considerate, protective service that could ultimately save lives.

-3) They help owners retain tenants and sign new leases by leveraging data and technology.
+3) They help owners retain tenants and sign new leases.

 Another solution to better serve both owners and residents includes providing penalty-free lease breaks.
 In some cases, it may be better to place a new resident rather than to experience a prolonged vacancy with no rental income.